nus-oss/cs3281-AY1617S2-website/students/AY1617S2/xiaoPu/xiaoPu-Resume.md

 	Accomplishments:

-	- Able to teach the concept of abstraction and recursion to students
+	- Conducted weekly tutorial to facilitate learning process of 8 students.
-	- Able to get along well with students
+	- Explained the concept of abstraction and recursion clearly to student.
-	- Obtained teamwork experience
+	- Coordinated with other 10 tutors in setting and marking tasks for students

 - **School Project: NUSDing - NUS SoC Orbital 2016, Apollo 11
 Achievement**